bfpulliam/clickyGame/README.md

 ## About

-This is a memory game using React.JS
+This is a memory game using React.JS  There are 24 images.
+The images will be shuffled and you can only click on an album cover once or the game will end.
+Can you get a perfect score?

 All suggestions for improvement are welcome!